seifhassine/MW3SAMP/README.md

 # MW3SAMP
-Call of Duty - Modern Warfare 3
+Call of Duty - Modern Warfare 3 - Current Version: 7.7.4

 Your contributions to the gamemode and official server are now welcome.